nullikacademy/custom-lobechat/contributing/Basic/Chat-API.md

 # Conversation API Implementation Logic

-The implementation of LobeChat's large model AI mainly relies on OpenAI's API, including the core conversation API on the backend and the integrated API on the frontend.
+The implementation of OpenGPT's large model AI mainly relies on OpenAI's API, including the core conversation API on the backend and the integrated API on the frontend.
 Next, we will introduce the implementation approach and code for the backend and frontend separately.

 #### TOC